Marjoram

 Historical Uses

-Marjoram (Origanum majorana) has a long history as a culinary herb, primarily used in Mediterranean cuisine.
+Marjoram has a long history as a culinary herb, primarily used in Mediterranean cuisine.
 It has been used traditionally in folk medicine for a variety of ailments, such as digestive issues, respiratory conditions, and menstrual irregularities.
 It was valued for its aromatic properties and considered a symbol of happiness and love in ancient Greece and Rome.

 Modern Clinical Uses